Apply for the Human Frontier Science Program (HFSP)

 Founded in 1989, HFSP encourages scientists from fields such as physics, mathematics, chemistry, computer science, bioinformatics, nanoscience, engineering and biology to come together to open up new approaches to understanding complex biological systems.
 Benefits of this programme can be seen through alumni achievements: 28 Nobel laureates have been funded by HFSP.

 HFSP research grants are awarded to international (preferably intercontinental) teams of two to four members.
 Successful projects often involve an element of risk.
 Awards are up to $300,000 for a team of two; and $500,000 for a team of four or more, for every year of the three-year projects (US dollars).

 Being a HFSP member country, New Zealand researchers are able to apply to be a Principal Applicant and represent an international team; your research collaborators can be based in any country.

 HFSP Postdoctoral Fellowships are awarded to actively encourage interdisciplinary research, HFSP postdoctoral fellowships can also support young scientists who wish to change their field of research, either within the life sciences or across major disciplines.

-- to Initiation of a Letter of Intent by 1 pm (Eastern Time US) by 18 May 2022, with full submission of letter of intent due 19 May, 2022.
+- to Initiation of a Letter of Intent by 1 pm (Eastern Time US) by 11 May 2023.

 More details about the HFSP research grants and postdoctoral fellowships, including an eligibility quiz, the art to writing a successful application, and how to submit an application, are available via the HFSP website.